puppetlabs/leg/README.md

 This repo provides Go packages that serve has helper functions and utility for Go-based codebases at Puppet (mostly on the Nebula project).

+## 🚧 Caution 🚧

+Note that many of the packages in this project are unstable, and we make **no guarantee** about API compatibility.
+We do practice semantic versioning with this repository, but be aware that the entire repository structure has potential to change.

 ## workdir package

 This package provides utilties for creating and managing working directories.